SharePoint/sp-dev-docs/docs/general-development/working-with-the-sharepoint-workflow-services-client-side-object-model.md

-In SharePoint 2013, Microsoft added even more capabilities; these updates were oriented toward cloud deployments.
+In SharePoint, Microsoft added even more capabilities; these updates were oriented toward cloud deployments.
 Specifically, Microsoft introduced the new SharePoint app model, which went further than the sandboxed solution in that, unlike sandboxed solution, they explicitly blocked server-side code from running in the SharePoint process.
 Microsoft also built up existing technologies in SharePoint, such as the client-side object model (CSOM), and introduced new capabilities, like support for app identities using  [OAuth](http://msdn.microsoft.com/library/office/fp142382.aspx).

-And then, with the introduction of SharePoint Server 2013, Microsoft introduced an entirely new workflow architecture and platform that reflect fundamental shifts in the product direction.
+And then, with the introduction of SharePoint, Microsoft introduced an entirely new workflow architecture and platform that reflect fundamental shifts in the product direction.

-The most prominent change in the new architecture is that workflow execution in SharePoint Server 2013 no longer takes place in SharePoint.
-Instead, SharePoint Server 2013 uses a completely new execution engine: Workflow Manager 1.0.
+The most prominent change in the new architecture is that workflow execution in SharePoint no longer takes place in SharePoint.
+Instead, SharePoint uses a completely new execution engine: Workflow Manager 1.0.
 Workflow Manager hosts the Windows Workflow Foundation runtime and all the necessary services required by Windows Workflow Foundation.
 When a workflow is published, or a new instance of a published workflow is started, SharePoint notifies Workflow Manager, which in turn processes the workflow episodes.
 When the workflow access information in SharePoint, such as list item properties or user properties, it authenticates using the OAuth support and communicates over new and improved REST APIs.

-These changes in the workflow architecture had significant impacts in certain areas, such as custom workflow forms, as discussed in the MSDN article How to: Create Custom SharePoint Server 2013 Workflow Forms with Visual Studio 2012.
-This article touches on one of the things that Microsoft added to SharePoint 2013 to support the new style of creating custom workflow forms: the improvements to the CSOM and addition of the Workflow Services CSOM API.
+These changes in the workflow architecture had significant impacts in certain areas, such as custom workflow forms, as discussed in the MSDN article How to: Create Custom SharePoint Workflow Forms with Visual Studio 2012.
+This article touches on one of the things that Microsoft added to SharePoint to support the new style of creating custom workflow forms: the improvements to the CSOM and addition of the Workflow Services CSOM API.

-## Introduction to the Workflow Services CSOM API in SharePoint 2013
+## Introduction to the Workflow Services CSOM API in SharePoint

 In SharePoint 2007 and SharePoint 2010, the workflow API was manifested only in the server-side object model.
-In SharePoint 2013, this same workflow API is still present, since SharePoint 2013 includes the old workflow execution engine in SharePoint for backward compatibility.
+In SharePoint, this same workflow API is still present, since SharePoint includes the old workflow execution engine in SharePoint for backward compatibility.

-However, the new and preferred workflow architecture introduced with SharePoint 2013 that uses Workflow Manager includes a brand new server-side API.
-In SharePoint 2013, Microsoft extended the CSOM to include a robust API for the new workflow architecture.
-Note that this addition to the CSOM only applies to the new SharePoint 2013 and Workflow Manager 1.0 workflow architecture, not the legacy version that is still hosted by SharePoint.
+However, the new and preferred workflow architecture introduced with SharePoint that uses Workflow Manager includes a brand new server-side API.
+In SharePoint, Microsoft extended the CSOM to include a robust API for the new workflow architecture.
+Note that this addition to the CSOM only applies to the new SharePoint and Workflow Manager 1.0 workflow architecture, not the legacy version that is still hosted by SharePoint.